harishnr93/CNN-based-YOLO-Models-and-Real-Time-Detection-Transformer/README.md

 The script will display the detection results and save the output video in the same directory.

-> Note: We can replace the input prompts with hardcoded paths if automating the script.
 ---
 ## 7. YOLO and RT-DETR artifacts